serdarburakguneri/scooter-renting/README.md

 This is the main service responsible for registering, listing, unlocking and locking the scooters and managing the rental history.

-# IotServer
+# IotClient

-IOT server is responsible for communication with the scooters in the field.
-This is the service where I will simulate getting scooter information and send them some commands such as locking and unlocking etc.
+IOT client represents the application to run in Scooters.
+I am thinking of having the communication with RabbitMQ so scooters should simply subscribe to the queue for commands and for sending their updates.

 # Email